 Intervertebral Disc Infection (Discospondylitis) – In discospondylitis, an infectious germ from any part of the body migrates the vertebral discs, infecting them and causing both severe pain and loss of leg function.

-- Fibrocartilaginous Embolism (FCE) – An FCE occurs when intense physical exercise causes a piece of intervertebral disc material to loosen, break away, and get stuck in one of the arteries that nourishes the spinal cord with blood, oxygen, and nutrients.
+- Fibrocartilaginous Embolism (FCE) – An FCE, also known as a spinal stroke, occurs when intense physical exercise causes a piece of intervertebral disc material to loosen, break away, and get stuck in one of the arteries that nourishes the spinal cord with blood, oxygen, and nutrients.
 Even when this problem resolves itself (as it often does), it can leave permanent nerve damage behind.

 - Cancer Of The Spine – Cancerous tumors can develop within the spine or metastasize to the spine from another part of the body.

 Veterinarians who suspect a spinal injury in a dog may run several types of diagnostic procedures to confirm the diagnosis and pinpoint the exact cause and location of the problem.

 Diagnostic imaging techniques such as X-rays, CT scans, and MRI scans can make the injury visible, while lab tests can determine the presence of cancer or infection.
 At the same time, your veterinarian will observe your dog’s posture, gait, and any signs of discomfort to help determine how seriously the injury affects your dog’s quality of life.

 Treatment of spinal injury in dogs depends largely on the kind of injury involved.
 A fracture and related trauma may call for emergency surgery to reassemble bone fragments, fuse unstable vertebrae, and seal lacerations.
 Surgery can also remove cancerous tumors, although other anti-cancer treatment may also prove necessary.